yammik/LC-loans-data-viz-api/README.md

 # Lending Club Loan Stats API (Back End)

-Parses the CSV file available for download from [the Lending Club website](https://www.lendingclub.com/info/download-data.action).
+Data from the CSV file available for download from [the Lending Club website](https://www.lendingclub.com/info/download-data.action) (2007 - 2011).
 Renders loan records in JSON, based on the parameters passed in and their relationship to the record.

 ## Usage
 #### Two ways: